Structure-preserving Optimal Kron-based Reduction of Radial Distribution Networks: Conclusion

 \section{Conclusion}

 This paper introduces a two-stage Kron-based network reduction approach that can be applied to distribution networks.
 The proposed model performs reliably across diverse loading conditions and demonstrates robustness without significant voltage profile deviations.
-Testing on a 533-bus radial distribution network achieved an 85\% reduction and maintained voltage errors within acceptable limits.
+On a 533-bus radial distribution network, the method achieved an 85\% reduction and maintained voltage errors within acceptable limits.
 Similarly, the proposed two-stage reduction applied to a realistic 3499-bus Vermont feeder significantly reduced network size and ensured acceptable voltage accuracy.
 Additionally, we introduced a radialization step that recovers a radial structure after Kron reduction.
 Our results showed that it preserves network structure and improves computational speed.

-Future work will expand Opti-KRON to 3-phase (unbalanced) distribution feeders for practical implementations.
-In particular, we are interested in studying how OPF solutions, DER controller design, and hosting capacity based on the reduced networks can be lifted to the full network and the associated optimality and feasibility gaps that result from such approaches.
-If the gaps are practical, the Opti-KRON could serve to potentially scale up distribution grid computations significantly across different domains.
-Lastly, we are interested in understanding how we can adapt Opti-KRON concepts for network reduction problems related to Markov decision processes, neural networks, and other networks.
+The formulation developed in this paper is limited to balanced networks; an extension to unbalanced three-phase distribution feeders has been presented in~\cite{optikron3}.
+While the reduced networks satisfy the prescribed voltage error threshold on the training scenarios, stronger guarantees for unseen operating conditions remain to be established for future work.
+In addition, we are interested in studying how OPF solutions, distributed energy resource controller design, and hosting capacity allocations based on the reduced networks can be lifted to the full network and the associated optimality and feasibility gaps that result from such approaches.
+If the gaps are practical, the Opti-KRON could potentially scale up distribution grid computations significantly across different domains.